Mercedes-Benz T2: Second generation (1986–1996)

 The second generation of the T2 was introduced in 1986, and was manufactured until 1996.
 It was significantly upgraded, the bonnet having become longer and the design altogether more sharp-edged.
 The chassis sold in large numbers in the United Kingdom and Ireland during the minibus revolution.
 Variations included the 609D, 614D, 709D, 711D, 811D, 814D and 510 (petrol).

 The LO812 was sold in Australia from the early 1990s, Westbus purchasing 26 in 1992 and National Bus Company purchased 45 in 1994/95.
 Various other operators would purchase smaller fleets.

 The T2 was manufactured in Argentina until 1997, as the L 710 and the LO 915 chassis for minibus applications.

 Replacement

-In 1996, the T2 for people transport was replaced by the Mercedes-Benz Vario, whereas the T2 for freight and goods transport was replaced by the all-new Mercedes-Benz Sprinter.
-Visual differences between the Vario and its predecessors were quite small, but included new headlights and radiator grille: at the same time the interior was revised.
+In 1996, the T2 was replaced by the Mercedes-Benz Vario.
+Visual differences between the Vario and its predecessors were quite small, but included new headlights and radiator grille: at the same time the interior, engine and suspension were revised.